-Training dogs is fun!
+Colorado dog training is fun!
 This has to be the best state for our furry friends.
-We have dog parks, hiking, creeks, ponds, lakes, wildlife, places to socialize, stores focused on our dogs needs like grooming, toys, raw dog food, etc. Not to mention the countless days they cheer us up after a long day of work.
-There’s nothing better than coming home to a wagging tale and excitement from our dogs.
-They aren’t just pets, they’re family!
-Some people end up experiencing a whole new world upon choosing their first dog.
-A world where our blood pressure rises, furniture and other items are destroyed and there is a breakdown in communication between owner and dog.
-Because dog training is so diverse, we must understand how to open a solid and clear line of communication.
+We have creeks, dog parks, hiking, lakes, ponds, wildlife and endless places to socialize rover.
+In addition, we have specialty pet stores for our dog’s needs.
+They carry dog beds, raw dog food and toys as well as offering services like dog boarding and dog grooming.
+Our dogs deserve these things and it helps foster a stronger relationship through meeting their needs.
+Especially since they give endless joy by cheering us up after a long day of work.
+There’s nothing better than coming home to tail wags and excitement from our canines.
+They aren’t just pets, they’re family and a integral part of our daily lives.
+Unfortunately, some people end up experiencing a whole new world upon choosing their first dog.
+A world where our blood pressure rises and furniture as well as other items are destroyed.
+Generally there’s a breakdown in communication between owner and dog.
+Because dog training is so diverse, you must understand how to open a solid and clear line of communication with your dog.

-Training your dog requires a focus on giving them a good foundation and teaching the handler(s) proper techniques for building a strong, loving relationship.
+Training your dog requires focusing on a good foundation and teaching the handler(s) proper techniques for building a strong, loving relationship.
 Sometimes it’s more training with the owner/dog and sometimes it’s changing their environment and habits to set them up for success.
-Typically owners need to add the pieces they are missing, Through proper Denver dog training we are able to create a symbiotic relationship with our dog.
-This can be simple, if we have result driven techniques and a good amount of consistency.
+Typically owners need to add the pieces they are missing, Through proper Colorado dog training we are able to help you create a symbiotic and meaningful relationship with your dog.
+This can be simple if you have result driven dog training techniques/methods and a good amount of consistency.

-First thing to understand is your dog.
-Not Cesar Milan’s dog on the television, or the dog you read about online, but truly what shapes your dog’s behaviors.
-The internet really gives us vague answers because they are answers specific to certain tempers, breeds or personalities of the person writing the information and their dog training experience.
-I have trained a large number of labs and not one of them has been the same.
-There are definite similarities, but each one is quite different.
-Whether it’s more exercise, less exercise, more mental stimulation, or if they need more affection…… it’s ALWAYS different.
+First of all, we need to understand your dog as well as their specific behaviors.
+Not Cesar Milan’s dog on the television, the dog you read about online or see performing in a Youtube dog training video series.
+You need to understand what shapes your dog’s behaviors.
+The internet really gives us vague answers because they are answers specific to certain breeds, tempers or the personalities of the person writing the information.
+Mostly it depends on their dog training experience and skillset.
+Colorado Top Dog has trained the majority of recognized breeds as well as plenty of mixed breeds, hybrid dogs and mutts.
+Having trained German Shepherd Dogs, Belgian Malinois, Chihuahua’s, Siberian Huskies, French Bulldogs, Whippets and a large number of Labrador Retriever’s, it’s clear that each one of them is very different.
+There are definite similarities within breeds and the seven dog groups, but ultimately, each one is quite different.
+Whether it’s less exercise, more exercise, increased mental stimulation, or if they need more affection, it’s always different.
 We need to find out what makes them tick.
-What’s their favorite toy, where would they sleep best, what is a good diet for my dog, what is good for feeding time, how much I should walk them, etc. Once we have a picture of their personality/needs, we can move forward and work on improving their dog obedience, socialize and continue to develop their skill set.
+What’s their favorite toy?
+Where would they sleep best?
+What is a good diet and feeding time for my dog?
+How much I should walk them?
+Endless questions and things to contemplate.
+Once we have a picture of their personality/needs, we can move forward.
+At this point, we work on improving their dog obedience training, socializing and continue to develop their entire skill sets.

-In conclusion, there are many factors in Colorado Dog Training.
-First we need an open line of communication with our dog; second we need to understand their needs and how to achieve them with your particular lifestyle and goals.
-Finding a Colorado dog trainer that is good at understanding all of this is key.
-Colorado Top Dog prides themselves on this piece.
-We understand the needs of each animal are different and work hard to help you develop a beneficial relationship with your dog!
+In conclusion, there are many factors in Colorado dog training.
+First we need an open line of communication with our dog.
+Furthermore, we need to understand their needs and how to achieve them with your particular lifestyle and goals.
+Finding a expert Colorado dog trainer that is good at understanding all of this ensures your success.
+Colorado Top Dog excels on this piece.
+We understand the needs of each animal are always different and work hard to help you develop a beneficial relationship with your dog!
 With a little bit of understanding and time, your dog training experience will be everything you wanted and hopefully more.